 Australia has many advantages as a place to conduct clinical trials.
 This is because Australia is home to some of the world's best researchers and health professionals and boasts a world-class research infrastructure, a stable socio-political environment, and high standards that ensure confidence in the scientific conclusions reached by clinical trials conducted in Australia.
 Australia has a robust intellectual property system and a simple and efficient regulatory regime.
+The Australian Government is also committed to improving the clinical trials environment and has invested considerable effort and resources accordingly.
 These are all factors that have contributed to the strong growth of investment in clinical trials in Australia by global biopharmaceutical and medical technology companies over the past three decades.

 On this page:

 - Seasonal differences

 - Clinical Trials Industry Capability Report